The real costs of being a landlord

 And for all these options, if your tenant decides to extend their lease, you’ll have to pay a renewal fee.

-To set up the tenancy and make sure all the legal boxes are ticked, you’ll have to pay a host of charges.
-That’s whether you use a letting agency (see section #2 above) or not.
+To set up the tenancy and make sure all the legal boxes are ticked, you’ll have to pay a handful of charges.
+(That’s whether you use a letting agency or not.)

 This protects your tenants’ security deposit during the tenancy.
-Fees can vary quite widely from scheme to scheme.
-And it depends on the size of the deposit too.
+Fees can vary quite widely from scheme to scheme, and depend on the size of the deposit.
 For example, myDeposits costs £19.12 for deposits of up to £500 and £26 for deposits over £500.

 An Energy Performance Certificate shows how energy-efficient your property is.
 You need to get one every 10 years and right now, it costs between £60 and £80.